 - However the total number of elements were more than that of those encompassed in Dobereiner’s Triad.

-- Thus, Dobereiner’s could not be classify most of the elements known at that time.
+- Thus, Dobereiner could not classify most of the elements known at that time.

 Did Döbereiner's triads also exist in the columns of Newlands' Octaves?
 Compare and find out.

 Answer: Yes, Dobereiner's triads exist in the columns of Newlands' Octaves.